 Hellkofen lies on the border where the Gäuboden region meets hilly tertiary terrain, a region covering a range of soil types – from silty and mineral-rich to a high clay content.
 Self-cleaning properties and traction are the most important properties required of the tyres fitted to the tractors, grubbers and potato combine harvesters used to gather the crop.
 And for the longer distances that the tractors cover by road when transporting the potatoes from field to farm, smooth, comfortable running is vital.
 This is a balancing act that the Tractor85 pulls of with ease.

-“We have been extremely happy with the Tractor85,” says Gültlinger.
-He is one of 55 test customers throughout Europe – from Portugal to Finland – that Continental has supplied with the standard tyres of this new premium radial tyre portfolio since the beginning of 2017.
+Gültlinger is one of 55 test customers throughout Europe – from Portugal to Finland – that we have supplied with Tractor85 tyres from our new premium radial tyre portfolio since the beginning of 2017.
 Since then, the estate management team in Hellkofen has been using this tyre on its tractors both when harvesting grains and tubers and when spraying crop protection products on potatoes, beets and onions.